Ernst-Albrecht Hildebrandt: Second World War

 On 20 April 1944, Hildebrandt was promoted to SS-Oberführer and named SS and Police Leader in "Oberitalien-Mitte" (Central Upper Italy) with his headquarters in Bologna and, later, Desenzano del Garda.
 He was the only holder of this post and reported directly to the Supreme SS and Police Leader (HöSSPF) in Italy, SS-Obergruppenführer Karl Wolff.
 In this new position, Hildebrandt commanded all SS personnel and police in his jurisdiction, including not only the SD, but the Ordnungspolizei (Orpo; regular uniformed police) and the SiPo (security police), which included the Gestapo (secret police).
 The Italian authorities generally had not cooperated in the deportation of Jews from the areas they controlled, but this changed after the fall of the Mussolini regime and the occupation of most of Italy by German forces.
 The SS and police forces began mass arrests and deportation of Jews, mainly to the Auschwitz extermination camp.
 It is estimated that over 8,500 were deported from the formerly Italian-controlled areas, and most perished.

 After his Italian posting ended in October 1944, Hildebrandt served until February 1945 as a special duties officer to the HSSPF "Südost," SS-Obergruppenführer Ernst-Heinrich Schmauser in Breslau (today, Wrocław).
 His last assignment was in Düsseldorf as a special duties officer to the HSSPF "West," SS-Obergruppenführer Karl Gutenberger, in which post he served until the end of the war in Europe in May 1945.
-Little is known of his post-war life and he died in Nuremberg on 28 March 1970.
+Not much is known of his post-war life, and he died in Nuremberg on 28 March 1970.